David Allen (author): Publications and habitat

 Allen has written three books: Getting Things Done: The Art of Stress-Free Productivity, which describes his productivity program; Ready for Anything: 52 Productivity Principles for Work and Life, a collection of newsletter articles he has written; Making It All Work: Winning at the Game of Work and Business of Life, a follow-up to his first book.
-In 2015 he also wrote a new updated version of Getting Things Done: the Art of Stress-Free Productivity.
+In 2015, he also wrote a new updated version of Getting Things Done: the Art of Stress-Free Productivity.

+In 2024, David Allen has co-authored Team: Getting Things Done with Others on how to work effectively in groups using GTD Principles.

+Personal life

 Allen lived in Ojai, California with his fourth wife, Kathryn.
 In 2014, they moved to Amsterdam in the Netherlands.